scallops-cloud/nodejs-basic-course/05-crud-rest-api/exercises/05-01-todo-postman-collection/README.md

    - List Todos
    - Get Todo Detail
    - Create Todo (Not working yet)
-3. Run the application, then call from Postman to see all 3 requests work.
+3. Run the application, then call from Postman to see all 3 requests work

 ## Link to slide: